terrylowry/gigroom-signalling/Protocol.md

 ### `room destroyed` (server)

-The specified room has been destroyed by the Creator while you were a member of it.
 This means the group call has ended.
+You will receive this message in two cases:

+* The room has been destroyed by the Creator while you were in it or you were in the allowed list
+* The room was destroyed because everyone left the room (which automatically destroys it) while you were in the allowed list but *not* in the room itself (since there is no one remaining in the room to receive a `destroyed` in that case)

 You will receive a message like this: